 Nicotine is an addictive substance that is mainly taken in through the lungs through smoking tobacco products.
 The urge to continue smoking and the well-documented difficulties in quitting the habit come from nicotine dependence.

-The latest statistics from the Centers for Disease Control and Prevention (CDC), recorded in 2016, suggest that 15.5 percent of people aged 18 years or older in the United States considered themselves smokers at the time.
+The latest statistics from the Centers for Disease Control and Prevention (CDC), recorded in 2016, suggest that

 The CDC also advises that smoking is the leading cause of preventable death in the U.S.

 Several nations have significantly increased taxes on tobacco products and regularly launch anti-smoking campaigns.
 Many countries have legislation banning smoking in shops and other public places.